 This post contains Affiliate links for your convenience.

-How to Make the Leaf Witch or Wizard Hat:
+How to Make the DIY Witch Hat or Wizard Hat:

 Start by making your cone.
 Connect a string to a pencil and hold the string at the bottom corner of the contact paper.
 Pull the string tight and draw a curve from one side of the contact paper to the other side.
 This cone shape will be the height of your hat, so plan accordingly.
 If you make it too tall, you can always trim it later.